fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/csi/ephemeral/_index.md

 weight: 5
 ---

-There are two main ways to create ephemeral CSI volumes within Kubernetes:

-1. **Generic Ephemeral volumes** - Implemented in Kubernetes and respects namespace quotas and volume creation Kubernetes RBAC.
-2. **Inline Ephemeral volumes** - Implemented at the CSI Driver level.
-This method is insecure for typical application volume usage and is currently deprecated.
-In a future Portworx release, will be disabling this feature by default in favor of Generic Ephemeral volumes.

-Both of these ephemeral volume types will provision Portworx volumes on pod creation and delete the volumes on pod teardown.
-Ephemeral volumes are strictly for data that does not need to be persisted beyond pod deletion.

 ## Generic Ephemral volumes

 Generic ephemeral volumes is a newer feature and is in beta (enabled by default) as of Kubernetes 1.21.
 These volumes also work with typical storage operations such as snapshotting, cloning, resizing, and storage capacity tracking.